oracle-livelabs/developer/orcl-blockchain-platform/5-labs-obp-application-tokenXchange/obp-apex-application-tokenXchange.md

   ![Car Delaership](images/apex-addcar.png)

+## Task 4: dealer2 - Deposit Tokens in to the account

-3. Now login as the other dealer, Dealer2.
+1. Now login as the other dealer, Dealer2.

   ![Car Delaership](images/dealer2-login.png)

-4. Navigate to Orders, and filter to accounting.
+2. Navigate to Orders, and filter to accounting.

   ![Car Delaership](images/apex-accounting.png)

-5. Select Deposit Money, and enter desired ammount.
+3. Select Deposit Money, and enter desired ammount.
 Account Balance should be updated to reflect amount deposited.

   ![Car Delaership](images/apex-depositMoney.png)

   ![Car Delaership](images/apex-accountBalance.png)

+## Task 5: dealer2 - Search Car

-6. Navigate to Marketplace
+1. Navigate to Marketplace

   ![Car Delaership](images/apex-viewMarketplace.png)

-7. Select vehicle to view Car Details & Price
+2. Select vehicle to view Car Details & Price

   ![Car Delaership](images/apex-CarDetailsPayment.png)

+## Task 5: dealer2 - Purchase and Confirm Purchase

-8. Confirm vehicle Purchase
+1. Confirm vehicle Purchase

   ![Car Delaership](images/apex-ConfirmPayment.png)

 Purchase order will now be created.

+## Task 6: Dealer1 - Review & Confirm the order place by dealer2

-9. Return to dealer 1's account, and navigate to orders received.
+1. Return to dealer 1's account, and navigate to orders received.
 You should be able to see the order placed by dealer 2.

   ![Car Delaership](images/apex-MyOrders.png)

-10. Select the actions icon (pencil) on the order received and process the order.
+2. Select the actions icon (pencil) on the order received and process the order.

   ![Car Delaership](images/apex-processOrder.png)

 This action confirms the order by the seller.

+## Task 7: dealer2 - Order Processed and Accepted

-11. Return to dealers 2's account, and navigate to orders placed.
+1. Return to dealers 2's account, and navigate to orders placed.
 You will see the order placed should now be processed and ready to complete the purchase.

   ![Car Delaership](images/apex-confirmReceipt.png)

 Select "Accept Receipt" to complete order or "Cancel Order" to cancel the order.

+## Task 8: dealer2 - Token Transfer & Delivery
-12. Once purchaser Accepts receipt, the token transfer will now occur and the vehicle will be delivered to the new owner.
+1. Once purchaser Accepts receipt, the token transfer will now occur and the vehicle will be delivered to the new owner.

   ![Car Delaership](images/apex-VehicleDelivered.png)